jundalisay/spblist/content/en/research/einstein/relativity/section-19.md

 This important law is already in mechanics.
 But it had not been interpreted*.

 > *Superphysics Note: Inertia in rest mass is gravity.
 It had not been interpreted because no one would be crazy to assign the cause of gravity to electromagnetism.
+Even in Cartesian Physics, the cause of gravity is Spacetime and not Matter.

 I interpret it as: The inertia of body is its weight.